 Since 2013 Dominique has led the development efforts for PlanIT Impact.
 This web application allows architects, owners, and engineers to understand environmental and economic resource impacts at the earliest stages of the design process.
 Linking Machine Learning with a development’s location, PlanIT Impact provides visually immersive feedback related to water, energy, CO2, transportation, and potential ROI.
 DRAW uses this cutting-edge software tool to examine building plans and make improvements during the design process.

-She is dedicated to social and environmental equity, and Dominique endeavors to improve people’s lives through inspired, resourceful design.
-Her commitment to vibrant communities is embodied through her involvement as a founding member of both Women in Design Kansas City and the Ecological Urbanism Series and by her recent service on Kansas City, Missouri’s Environmental Management Commission’s Vacant Lot Task Force.
-She has also taught design studios at the University of Kansas and University of Missouri Kansas City.
+Dominique is dedicated to social and environmental equity and endeavors to improve people’s lives through inspired, resourceful design.
+Her commitment to vibrant communities is embodied through her service on the KC Global Design and ULI boards and her recent service as Landbank Commissioner for the City of Kansas City, MO.